environmental planning services

 Our research assignments include but are not limited to:

 Environmental Impact Statements

-A Preliminary Draft EIS was completed by EcoPlan, which addressed impacts on several resources, including natural and cultural resources, air quality, wildlife, noise, and water quality.
-Subsequently, Reclamation determined that an EA would be appropriate for the project.
-EcoPlan prepared the draft and final Environmental Assessment and a Finding of No Significant Impact was signed by the Bureau of Reclamation in August 2017.
+In accordance with this new alternative, a Preliminary Draft EIS was completed by EcoPlan.
+Subsequently, the BOR determined that an Environmental Assessment (EA) was appropriate.
+EcoPlan prepared the draft and final EA and a Finding of No Significant Impact was signed by the BOR in August 2017.